 2. Streamline your processes

-In any laboratory, there are bound to be some inefficient processes that add to the workload of staff.
+In any laboratory, there are bound to be some inefficient processes that add to the staff’s workload.
 It’s important to closely examine your laboratory’s procedures and find ways to streamline them.
 This may involve implementing new technologies or changing how certain tasks are carried out.

 3. Hire additional staff

-If your pathology laboratory is consistently understaffed, your employees will likely have to pick up the slack.
+Your employees will likely have to pick up the slack if your pathology laboratory is consistently understaffed.
 This can result in excessive workloads and burnout.
 To reduce your staff’s workload, hiring additional personnel may be necessary.

 4. Cross-train employees

-One way to reduce your staff’s workload is to cross-train them in different areas of the laboratory.
-This way, they can fill in for each other when needed, and there will always be someone available to perform tasks.
+One way to reduce your staff’s workload is to cross-train them in different laboratory areas.
+This way, they can fill in for each other when needed, and someone will always be available to perform tasks.

 5. Schedule breaks